Step 3b. Specifying Existing Service Account

 [This step applies only if you have selected the Specify existing service account option at the Select Service Account Type step of the wizard]

 When you specify an existing service account, Veeam Backup for Microsoft Azure connects to an Azure AD application that grants access to your Azure resources.
-For VB for Microsoft Azure to be able to connect to the Azure AD application, it must be created beforehand as described in Microsoft Docs.
+For Veeam Backup for Microsoft Azure to be able to connect to the Azure AD application, it must be created beforehand as described in Microsoft Docs.

 - In the Application ID field, enter the application identifier.
 You can find the identifier in the application settings of your Azure Active Directory.
 For more information, see Microsoft Docs.